intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 #### Wrapping up

 we have reached the end of the tutorial.
-In this tutorial, you have learned how to use Analytics zoo and Flink for image classification on streaming.
+In this tutorial, you have learned how to use Analytics Zoo and Flink for image classification on streaming.
 You also know about creating  the `InferenceModel` class for loading and prediction with a deep learning model.
 With that, you defined your own `RichMapFunction` and started with the prediction on Flink streaming.

 What goes for next?
 You could take practice.
 Load the data and model you need to see what speedup you get.